samiam2013/GoPrime/README.md

 # GoPrime
 a highly concurrent modulus-oriented arbitrary length prime number sieving algorithm

+algorithm requires 16 - 32 gb of ram

 implements a single function [`isBigPrime( n Int.Big ) bool { ... }`](

 and then threads it with `go` threads and `make( chan bool ) <- go channels`